madrid Tourist Guide Home

 Rooms

 The Hotel Melia Madrid Princesa has 203 double rooms, 12 single rooms and there are 18 junior suites.
-A great feature for anyone wanting a little extra service is the ‘Royal Service Floor’ where you’ll find 28 superior double rooms, 3 suites and 2 deluxe suites.
-The superior rooms are larger, and all rooms on the Royal Service floor also have a private reception, pillow menu, national and international newspapers, and use of a fully equipped Business centre’.
+For anyone wanting a little extra service is the 'Royal Service Floor' where you'll find 28 superior double rooms, 3 suites and 2 deluxe suites.
+The superior rooms are larger, and all rooms on the Royal Service floor also have a private reception, pillow menu, national and international newspapers, and use of a fully equipped Business centre'.

 All rooms have an en-suite bathroom, AC, interactive satellite TV, telephone, internet access, piped music, minibar, safe and 24 hour room service is available.